 16 And the Lord God commanded the man, saying, “Of every tree of the garden you may freely eat; 17 but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”

-When Adam and Eve sinned, they violated their God given conscience.
+When Adam and Eve sinned, they violated their God-given conscience.
 They knew that they had done something wrong, therefore, they hid themselves from the presence of God.
-Fallen man is now in bondage to sin, under the influence and deception of Satan, and spiritually separated from God.
+In the day when Adam and Eve sinned by partaking of the forbidden fruit they truly died, first spiritually and then later physically.
+Also, because of their sin, sin entered the human world affecting absolutely all of their descendants.
+The Bible is clear that all people are born unrighteous with a sinful Adamic nature (Romans 3:9-10, 5:12).
+Fallen man is in bondage to sin, under the influence and deception of Satan, and spiritually dead and separated from God.

 The most important question we need to ask and answer is, ‘Is fallen man, with an unrighteous sinful Adamic nature, free to accept or reject the free gift of God’s salvation?’

 Arminianism, which is by far the majority view of those who claim to be Bible believing Christians, says that ultimately, it is down to a person’s free will to decide whether or not he or she wishes to accept the work of the cross and be saved.
 This is completely unbiblical.